 Current CRM Deals

-If you’re into lifetime deals on software, there are currently two CRM deals running on AppSumo.
-I’ll link to them below –
+If you’re into lifetime deals on software, there are are usually a few CRM deals running on https://appsumo.com/.

 The best thing about a lifetime deal is – if you pick a winner, you’re all set.
-Worst-case scenario, the company folds and you’ve gambled and lost.
+Worst-case scenario, the company folds and you’re back to square one with CRM solutions.
 There are plenty of questions and answers to read through for both products.
 Who knows, maybe I’ll end up with one of these products myself.
 We’ll see!

 The Bottom Line?